egordonhalpern/code-review/reflection.md

 > Describe your programming development during Div II.
 What new things have you learned?
 How have you grown as a programmer?
 How has your understanding of R changed?
 >
 > Suggested length: 2-3 paragraphs

+# Div III statement

+> Describe your programming development during Div III.
+What new things have you learned?
+How have you grown as a programmer?
+How has your understanding of R changed?
+>
+> Suggested length: 2-3 paragraphs